 We no longer feed grain-free foods to our dogs but rather prefer foods with a SMALL amount of grain and no pea protein.
 We also steer away from any foods with peas or legumes listed as a primary ingredient.
 Though there are many low-quality foods that we’d never consider feeding our dogs, we don’t believe there is a single dog food that is perfect for all dogs, all the time.
 Our puppies are kept on TLC which we think has just the right balance of foods for growing puppies.
 Our adults, however, are rotated between TLC and raw, home cooked, or dehydrated and occasionally we try out a different 4 or 5-star dry food for variety and education.

 TLC has just the right amount of the ingredients that we look at when evaluating dog food.
 TLC can only be bought directly from the company.
 It is not sold to distributors or stores so that it always comes fresh from the manufacturer without sitting in warehouses or store shelves for months.
 Shipping is free and our dogs love it.
-Click on the picture below to go to their website and get $5.00 off your first order.
+Click on the picture below to go to their website and get $5.00 off your first order and a free gift.
 Read on below for more information on why we recommend it.

 We have been very impressed with the ingredients, service, and honest representation of the TLC dog food.
 The people at TLC have made it a priority to be forthright with regard to ingredients in their food.
 Some dog food manufacturers have become experts in hiding things while still complying with labeling regulations.
 Some of these hidden ingredients can be dangerous.
 Marketing tactics (especially within the grain-free industry) has caused a huge increase in DCM (Dilated Cardiomyopathy), a nutritionally linked and dangerous heart disease that has come to the forefront of nutritional dog discussions in 2018.
 It is refreshing to work with a dog food company who is trustworthy and makes it easy to learn about the nutrition of their food.